 22 May 2022

-This week we are recognising two years of the Health Data Research Innovation Gateway.
-Funded by UK Research and Innovation's (UKRI) Industrial Strategy Challenge Fund and delivered in partnership...
+Earlier this year, we recognised two years of the Health Data Research Innovation Gateway.
+Funded by UK Research and Innovation's (UKRI) Industrial Strategy Challenge Fund and delivered in...